0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 We'd make it work this time
 My baby, you'll always be mine
 ```

+Yet again, even after beginning to come to terms with everything, the protagonist is grasping at straws trying to find out how to make their relationship after everything that has happened.
+As a reference to [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 4 “So Make it Work Tonight”|Part 4 of “wetdream”]], he begins to try an

 - links back to the song “wetdream” where the singer repeats “So make it work tonight” 3 times over at the end of the song.
 - Yet again, the narrator is grasping at straws trying to find out how to make their relationship after everything that has happened